pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 I remember spotting it early on, watching Rosé's season of the show: she was the sort of queen who practiced technique, in the same way that opera singers do.
 They think, rehearse, repeat; and then onstage, they trust the preparation.

-Though she's not the pnly one who takes a technical approach to her art, Rosé is rare among working drag queens.
+Though she's not the only one who takes a technical approach to her art, Rosé is rare among working drag queens.
 "There's a lot of us now to be honest, but it's more uncommon to have someone who takes the process strategically and seriously as I still do."

 In her sixth year of doing drag, Rosé comes from a "dense education" in the performing arts.
 She attended Wichita State University — the same place that gave us Alan Held and Joyce DiDonato — with the intent to become an operatic tenor.
 (If you want to hear some of that great tenor sound, check out ["The Devil in the Details"](https://www.youtube.com/watch?v=vtFjN6x7aTc).)